 There are other ways family members can help you get onto the property ladder.
 One way is a guarantor mortgage.
-The family member would provide security via a charge on their property.
-These can be useful if you fail on affordability with the lender.
+Usually, the family member would provide security via a charge on their property.
+In particular this can be useful if you fail on affordability with the lender.

 The main difference is instead of the security being in the form of savings, it’s a charge on a property used a s security.
-There are normally extra costs involved in this type of mortgage, such as valuation fees on the security property.
+However, there are normally extra costs involved in this type of mortgage, such as valuation fees on the security property.

-The person who is helping with the deposit for a springboard mortgage will need to have independent legal advice.
-This cannot be from the same solicitor who is controlling the purchase.
+To begin with, the person who is helping with the deposit for a springboard mortgage will need to have independent legal advice. incidentally, this cannot be from the same solicitor who is controlling the purchase.
 All fees for this will need to be covered independently.